anuprasadgc/anuprasadgc/README.md

-- 🔭 I’m currently working on Fullstack Developer
+- 🔭 I’m currently doing a Web Development course
-- 🌱 I’m currently learning Python & Javascript
+- 🌱 I’m currently learning Python fullstack development
 - 👯 I’m looking to collaborate on Web Development
 - 🤔 I’m looking for help with django and react
 - 💬 Ask me about python